onlinecity/wp-gatewayapi/readme.txt

 == Changelog ==

+= 1.6.8 =
+* Bugfix: Prefix wasn't specified for all instances of db_table usages.

 = 1.6.7 =
-* Bugfix: = Previously imported recipients was prevented from being re-imported if they had been deleted.
+* Bugfix: Previously imported recipients was prevented from being re-imported if they had been deleted.

 = 1.6.6 =
 * Bugfix: While using recipients import, group recipients was not counted correctly after the import was completed.